Skip to main content

 • CV/resume of New PI?

-• Why is the PI leaving or being added?
-Note: NSF will only allow up to five PIs listed on a project.
+• Why is the PI being added or removed?
+Note: NSF allows up to five PIs per project.

 • What effect will this change have on the scope of the project?